 By Ohio law, all public and non-profit private primary and secondary schools must be inspected for asbestos every three years, and asbestos management plans are required.
 The Asbestos Hazard Emergency Response Act (AHERA) is now in place to help school authorities account for asbestos containing materials properly.

-The Asbestos Hazard Emergency Response Act (AHERA), passed in 1986, requires public school districts and non-profit private schools to inspect schools to reduce toxic hazards from any asbestos-containing materials in school buildings.
+The Asbestos Hazard Emergency Response Act (AHERA), passed in 1986, requires public school districts and non-profit private schools to inspect schools to reduce toxic hazards from any asbestos in Ohio schools.
 If asbestos is found in buildings, a plan is meant to provide some options on how to deal with it.